-The purpose of the Family Nurse Practitioner certificate is to prepare individuals with a Master's degree or higher in Nursing seeking additional certification as a Family Nurse Practitioner.
+The purpose of the Family/Individual Across the Lifespan Nurse Practitioner (FNP) certificate is to prepare individuals with a Master's degree or higher in Nursing seeking additional certification as a Family Nurse Practitioner.
 The curriculum includes the didactic and clinical courses required for application of the NP role and required for certification.

 Applicants are required to have a Master's degree in nursing from an ACEN or CCNE accredited institution.
 In addition, undergraduate chemistry and statistics are required.
 Students need to submit two recommendations and official transcripts from all post-secondary institutions attended.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

 |NURS 870F||Family Nurse Practitioner Role with Healthy Family/Individual||3|

 |NURS 871F||Family Nurse Practitioner Role with Individuals and Families with Complex and/or Chronic Health Prob||3|

 |NURS 872F||Family/Individual Across the Lifespan Nurse Practitioner Doctoral Practicum I||2|

 |NURS 873F||Family/Individual Across the Lifespan Nurse Practitioner Doctoral Practicum II||3|